Help us improve

 From local-seo-skills

-Manages persistent briefs for local SEO engagements per business/location, automating first-run setup with targeted questions, folder structures for reports/scans/drafts/alerts, and resumption from existing state.
+Manages persistent briefs for local SEO projects per business/location, automating first-run setup with targeted questions and folder creation for reports, scans, audits, and drafts.

 Briefs are persistent work state for local SEO engagements.
 One brief per location.
 Brand rollup for multi-location work.
 Scheduled task outputs extend the brief over time, building a compounding history of every scan, audit, report, and finding for each business.